YellowGregs/Roblox-Executor-List/README.md

 - Make sure to use valid URLs for images, websites, & Discord links.
 - Ensure that the JSON syntax is correct, with commas separating the different properties.
 - If an executor does not have a website or Discord link, simply leave those fields as an empty string (`""`).
+- You can change the website design that you want & i'll check if it's good design to make in the website.

 ---